stilianoudakis/TAD_data_analysis/README.md

    + 05model_filtering - filtering the data by removing features with near zero variances and turning binary variables to factors
    + 06model_building - code for various maching learning algorithms
    + 06.1mourad_model.Rmd - code for running the multiple logistic regression model proposed by Mourad et al.
-   + 07model_performance - code for evaluating the performance of each algorithm
+   + 07_comparing_models - code for evaluating the performance of mourad model vs random forest and gbm using data ran through pipeline
    + `data_exploration` - folder with files that explore the distribution of each feature in the data
    + `evaluation_normalization` - folder with files exploring how normalizing the data (with and without log2 transformation) affects each model
    + `evaluating_SMOTE` - folder with files exploring the SMOTE function from the `DMwR` package, including which combination of perc.over and perc.under performs best with the data